Summer camp: Australia

-Summer camps are largely non-existent in Australia, because the Australian summer break (known as the Christmas holidays) only lasts four weeks, and occurs over Christmas and the New Year, shorter than in North America.
+Summer camps are largely non-existent in Australia, because the Australian summer break (known as the Christmas holidays) only lasts six weeks, and occurs over Christmas and the New Year, shorter than in North America.
 Most children participate in School-camps, Girl Guide/scout camps, or school holiday camps with some religious groups (such as the Salvation Army and Seventh-Day Adventists) holding week-long Summer Camps.
 Girl Guides and Scouts offer 'jamborees' which are camps over 1 to 2 weeks.
 Multiple-week camps are next to unheard of.

 Many of Australia's youth music organizations hold annual rehearsal camps in summer including the Australian Youth Orchestra's National Music Camp and Gondwana Choirs Gondwana National Choral School.
 Other than the Seventh-Day Adventist Summer Camps, most holiday camps are referred to as "Adventure Camps", because they largely do not occur over summer.
 Many groups hold holiday day-camps for Primary aged children, and often run week-long adventure camps during the Spring, Autumn and Winter breaks.

 Australian Defence Force Cadets often and almost exclusively (excepting school-based units) run their extended camps and courses over school holiday periods, which provide food and lodging for cadets over the course of the camp.
 However, these camps or field exercises often last only one or two weeks and thus do not fill up the majority of the school holidays.
 This allows the cadets (who are aged 12–18 years and therefore mostly attend school) to attend the camps whilst still completing normal schooling.